Voter-approved Oregon gun control law violates the state constitution, judge rules

 The state trial stemmed from a lawsuit filed by gunowners claiming the law violated the right to bear arms under the Oregon Constitution.

-During a potential appeals process, it's likely that the injunction freezing the law would remain in place.
+During an appeals process, it's likely that the injunction freezing the law would remain in place.
 Raschio was the judge who initially blocked it from taking effect in December.

 The different lawsuits over the measure have sparked confusion over whether it can be implemented.